kybervpk/website/checklist-for-victims-of-a-data-breach.md

 *   This ensures that nobody can take a loan in your name.
 Finland has two companies maintaining credit registries: Asiakastieto and Bisnode.
 We recommend you request for a credit ban from both.
 Note that the credit ban lasts for two years at a time and you will have to renew it if you wish to continue it.
 *   Asiakastieto will charge 19,95€ for the ban.
 [You can request it online from Asiakastieto](https://www.asiakastieto.fi/omatieto/en/tuotteet/oma-luottokielto) (currently only in Finnish)
 *   Bisnode credit ban costs 15,95€.
 [You can request it online from Bisnode](https://my.bisnode.fi/protection) (currently only in Finnish)
 *   A credit ban can prevent frauds using your personal information.
-Using the personal identification number and other personal information, a criminal may be able to make small purchases or open other lines of credit on behalf of the victim.
-This voluntary credit ban does not prevent you personally from buying in installments or requesting other credit.
+Using the personal identification number and other personal information, a criminal may be able to make small purchases or open other lines of credit in your name.
+This voluntary credit ban does not prevent you from buying in installments or requesting other credit.
 You'll receive a separate certificate, which you can personally use to prove your creditworthiness despite the voluntary credit ban.

 ### Request prohibition for address change with Posti free-of-charge